datacarpentry/organization-genomics/episodes/03-ncbi-sra.md

 ## Locate the Run Accessory Table for the Lenski Dataset on the SRA

-See the figures below for how data access was placed within the original paper.
+See the figures below for how information about data access is provided within the original paper.

 <img style='border:1px solid #000000' src="../fig/03_paper_header.png" width="800"/>

 The **above image** shows the title of the study, as well as the authors.

-The **image below** shows an excerpt from the paper where the text for locating accession information was reported.
-In this case, the text was located after the reference section.
+The **image below** shows an excerpt from the paper that includes information on how to locate the sequence data.
+In this case, the text appears after the reference section.

 <img style='border:1px solid #000000' src="../fig/03_acc_info.png" width="800"/>